TelechaBot/Kitan/README.md

 # 🌟 Kitan

-**Kitan** is a Telegram bot guardian responsible for ensuring that users are friendly real human beings.
-It is an open-source project developed using Python and Vue.
+**Kitan** is a Telegram bot that helps keep your group safe by verifying that users are real people.
+It's open-source and built with Python and Vue.

-👋 User-friendly and incorporating risk control technology, Kitan provides a safe and pleasant chat environment, effectively preventing personal attacks and advertisements from real human harassments.

 [Invite the bot to your group](https://t.me/SmartVerifyBot?startgroup&admin=can_invite_users+restrict_members+delete_messages)

-### 🚀 Why Choose Kitan
+## 🚀 Why Kitan?

-Traditional verification methods like captchas, security questions, and puzzles can be circumvented with human assistance.
-Moreover, not all advertisement senders are bots; real users may also send ads.
+Many traditional verification methods like captchas and questions can be bypassed with human help.
+Plus, not all spammers are bots—some are real people.

-Hence, we need a verification method tailored to the current environment, ensuring that users are within the platform and have undergone self-defense testing.

-Kitan achieves this by using quick fingerprint verification and puzzle proof-of-work within the authentication mechanism to ensure users are real humans.

-Additionally, Kitan employs risk control techniques, combining LLM/NLP/big data technologies for AI behavior analysis, monitoring user behavior from joining to leaving groups, effectively preventing personal attacks and real human advertisement harassment.
+Kitan uses modern methods to verify users, ensuring they're genuine.
+It combines biometric authentication and puzzles to verify users and employs AI to monitor user behavior for risks.

-## 🛡️ Verification Methods
+## 🛡️ How It Works

-- [x] Biometric live authentication
-- [x] Puzzle proof-of-work verification
+- **Biometric Live Authentication**: Confirms the user is a real, living person.
+- **Puzzle Verification**: Ensures users solve a puzzle to prove they're human.

-## 📚 How to Use
+## 📚 Getting Started

-1. Add the bot to your group
+1. Add Kitan to your Telegram group.
-2. Set the bot as an administrator
+2. Make Kitan an administrator with the right permissions.
-3. Grant the bot the necessary permissions
-4. The bot will automatically review new group members
+3. Kitan will automatically screen new members.

-The bot implements an approval-based invite mechanism, allowing only approved users to join the group, preventing situations where user approvals are hindered due to bot malfunctions.
+This keeps your group safe by ensuring only approved users can join.

 ## 🛣️ Roadmap

-- [x] Implement basic verification
+- [x] Basic verification
-- [x] Risk control system/ban monitoring/pre-inspection
+- [x] Risk control and ban monitoring
-- [x] Group consensus
+- [x] Group consensus features

-## 📦 Deploying Your Own Instance
+## 📦 Deploying Kitan

-You will need a server with `Redis` and `MongoDB` installed, a domain, and a Telegram bot.
+To deploy Kitan yourself, you'll need a server, `Redis` (optional), `MongoDB`, a domain, and a Telegram bot.

+### Clone the Repository

 ```shell
 git clone https://github.com/TelechaBot/Kitan
 cd Kitan
 ```

-#### Frontend
+### Frontend Setup

+See `/frontend/README.MD`.

 ```shell
 cd frontend